nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ## Web Components
 Loading a heavy front-end library is not always the best choice for simple reactivity.
-It's often better to go with native [Web Components](//developer.mozilla.org/en-US/docs/Web/API/Web_components) because they work natively on the browser and are super simple to use.
+It's often better to go with [Web Components](//developer.mozilla.org/en-US/docs/Web/API/Web_components) because they are mounted natively by the browser and are easy to write for simple things.

 ### Simple enhancements
-Web Components are perfect for simple things that [progressively enhance](//developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) the HTML markup that is already present on the document.
+Web Components are great for simple things that [progressively enhance](//developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) the HTML markup that is already present on the document.
 For example, the "Zen Mode"- toggle on this documentation area is a simple checkbox whose behavior is implemented as a Web Component by binding the behavior to the element with [is attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is):

 ```